 After you change the source data for a pivot table, the old items might still appear in the drop downs.
 The instructions below will help you clear those items.

 The data in the pivot table source may change, and items that were previously in the source are no longer included.
-For example, some sales reps may leave the company, and the names of their replacements appear in the source table.
+For example, a company resturctured, and went down from 3 regions -- East, Central and West -- to only 2 regions -- East and West.

-Even after you refresh the pivot table, the names of the old sales reps will appear, along with the new names.
-In the list at right, Cartier has replace Gill, but Gill still appears in the list.
+Even after you refresh the pivot table, the name of the old region might continue to appear in the drop down lists, along with the new names.
+In the list below, the Central region still appears in the list.

 This pivot table tutorial shows how you can clear the old items either manually or programmatically.

 NOTE: There is also a Clear Old Items feature in my PivotPower Premium add-in, along with many other time-saving pivot table tools.

 This short video shows how to change a setting in a pivot table, so old items do not appear in the drop down lists.
 The written instructions are below the video.